hnakamur/tigerbeetle-io/README.md

 - written in Zig
 - uses io_uring on Linux, kqueue on macOS
 - enhanced features from TigerBeetle IO
+    - connectWithTimeout, sendWithTimeout, recvWithTimeout (implemented for Linux only)
+        - These are using [io_uring linked timeouts](https://lwn.net/Articles/803932/) and more efficient than using normal timeouts and manual cancellations.
     - cancel
     - cancelTimeout
 - target Zig version: 0.8.1